 - Students take ED 639-Psychological and Linguistic Foundations of Reading in lieu of one of the following core courses: ED 602, 603, or 604.
-The director will decide which course to replace based on the student's prior coursework. - Students take ED 672

--Assessing Needs and Evaluating Progress for the elective course. - Students take ED 636-Overview of Intervention Strategies in lieu of ED 651 or 652. - Students take ED 638-Special Project Seminar in Reading Interventions (may be substituted with Ed 647) in lieu of two clinical electives. - Students take ED 635-Practicum Part 2, Role of the Reading Specialist/Literacy Coach for 3 credits.
+The director will decide which course to replace based on the student's prior coursework. - Students take ED 672-Assessing Needs and Evaluating Progress for the elective course - Students take ED 636-Overview of Intervention Strategies in lieu of ED 651 or 652 - Students take ED 638-Special Project Seminar in Reading Interventions (See program plan for required and elective courses under ED638).